mmjulkowska/MVApp/README.md

 #### Fit simple functions

 At the moment, MVApp helps you to fit simple functions: linear, quadratic, exponential and square root functions.
-For these functions, we fit linear model (using lm() function) between the continuous Independent Variable indicated in the "Time" column and the Dependent Variable (phenotype).
+For these functions, we fit a linear model (using lm() function) between the continuous Independent Variable indicated in the "Time" column and the Dependent Variable (phenotype).

 Modelling of non-linear functionsis also relies on fitting a linear function, by transforming the Dependent Variable, so the linear model can be fitted:
 - square root transformation for fitting quadratic function